-Parkland Boulevard and Parkland Crescent are part of the primary route for commuter cyclists between Brisbane's northern suburbs and the CBD.
-The essential role of these thoroughfares with relatively low level of motor vehicle traffic is clear, as the CBD BUG understands TMR data points to an average of approximately 600 cyclists per day using this route - the equivalent of almost 15 fully seated Council buses.
-Therefore, it is critical that safe and direct alternative route be provided for cyclists while Parkland Boulevard and Parkland Crescent are closed for the BaT works.
+- The Changes that mean Parkland Boulevard will remain open while Parkland Crescent for construction of new Roma Street BaT station is an improvement it still will affect a proportion of northside cyclists that take this less rigorous route via Parkland Crescent. - Parkland Boulevard and Parkland Crescent are part of the primary route for commuter cyclists between Brisbane's northern suburbs and the CBD.
+The essential role of these thoroughfares with relatively low level of motor vehicle traffic is clear, as the CBD BUG understands TMR data points to an average of approximately 600 cyclists per day using this route the equivalent of almost 15 fully seated Council buses - Realignment of Victoria Park bikeway that parallels the Inner City Bypass